 Most Importantly, have lots of…

-Most importantly the best miniatures to have in an RPG are… dice, generic tokens and coins!
+Most importantly the best D&D miniatures to have are… dice, generic tokens and coins!

-This was the overwhelming response I got from asking people on Twitter what they thought was the most important miniature to have in an RPG.
+This was the overwhelming response I got from asking people on Twitter what they thought was the most important, best or coolest miniatures to have in an RPG.

 What about RPG pawns?

 I wanted this article to focus on the best types of miniatures you can buy, to encompass as many scenarios as possible.